2000 British Grand Prix: Race

 Michael Schumacher (pictured in 2005) finished the Grand Prix in third position.

 The 60-lap race, which began at 13:00 local time on 23 April 2000, drew between 60,000 and 140,000 spectators.
 (Note: Sources vary on the attendance, including 60,000, 100,000, 135,000, or 140,000.)
 The weather improved after the warm-up session, and it was dry, cold and sunny before the race; conditions were expected to remain consistent throughout the race, with a 40% chance of rain.
+A majority of the leading drivers planned for a single pit stop, meaning drivers had to overtake on the circuit and to drive without aerodynamic turbulence affecting them to either undercut or overcut others.
 When the five red lights went out to start the race, Barrichello maintained the lead into the first corner, with Frentzen second.
 Michael Schumacher was stymied by the slow-starting Häkkinen on the outside and Button on his right.
 He chose to turn left, but his left-hand tyres went into the wet grass, causing side-by-side contact with Häkkinen.
 This forced Michael Schumacher to slow, falling behind Button and Villeneuve.
 Coulthard overtook both his teammate Häkkinen and Michael Schumacher as they duelled.
 Button entered the apex of Maggots corner, forcing Villeneuve and Michael Schumacher to slow.
 Frentzen tried to overtake Barrichello for the lead into Stowe corner at the end of the Hangar Straight, but he was too far away.
 Michael Schumacher passed Villeneuve at Stowe corner and battled his brother Ralf Schumacher for sixth until the entry for Bridge corner, when the former slowed on the inside to avoid a collision.
 Villeneuve moved from tenth to sixth by the end of the first lap.

 At the end of the first lap, Barrichello led Frentzen's heavier and less powerful car by 0.4 seconds, followed by Coulthard, Häkkinen, Button, and Villeneuve.
 Barrichello began to maintain a one-second advantage over Frentzen.
 Villeneuve oversteered through the Maggots, Becketts, and Chapel turns, and Ralf Schumacher slipstreamed past him on the inside entering Stowe corner on the Hangar Straight for sixth by braking later on lap two.
 Alesi dropped to 13th after being passed by Salo, and Diniz dropped three places due to an incident.
 The leading drivers had gradually pulled away from Trulli by lap three.
 Michael Schumacher was behind Villeneuve because the BARs were faster on the straights while being a second slower than the six drivers ahead of him and Schumacher was coming under pressure from Verstappen.
 Two laps later, Wurz gained another position by passing Zonta for 15th.
 Häkkinen drove wide on lap eight after he outbraked himself into Brooklands corner and was pressured by Button.